-Elsewhere, Uruguay forward Edinson Cavani struck his 13th international goal to help his side to a 3-1 victory over Poland in Gdansk, continuing his magnificent club form which has seen him strike 14 goals in 14 games for Napoli this term which has seen him come onto Chelsea's radar.
+Elsewhere, Uruguay forward Edinson Cavani struck his 13th international goal to help his side to a 3-1 victory over Poland in Gdansk, continuing his magnificent club form which has seen him strike 14 goals in 14 games for Napoli this term and has reportedly put him onto Chelsea's radar.

-Midfielder and Newcastle transfer target Moussa Sissoko capped his fifth international cap for his country with another impressive display.
-Offering plenty of protection to Debuchy behind him on the right, his all-action style and powerful surging runs caused Italy serious problems on more than one occasion.
+Midfielder and Newcastle transfer-target Moussa Sissoko capped his fifth international cap for his country with another impressive display.
+Offering plenty of protection to Mathieu Debuchy behind him on the right, his all-action style and powerful, surging runs caused Italy serious problems on more than one occasion.

-Tottenham retain a strong reported interest in Porto midfielder Joao Moutinho, but he was incapable of stemming the tide or getting his side going during a lacklustre 2-2 draw against Gabon, with the side missing the presence of driving force Cristiano Ronaldo hugely.
+Tottenham retain a strong interest in Porto midfielder Joao Moutinho, according to reports, but he was incapable of stemming the tide or getting his side going during a lacklustre 2-2 draw against Gabon, with the side missing the presence of driving-force Cristiano Ronaldo massively.

 Full-back Mathieu Debuchy put in an ineffective showing for France, losing Italy striker Stephan El Shaarawy down his flank for the opening goal.
 While he offered plenty of defensive cover, he was unable to have an impact up the other end of the pitch with his usual forward forays curbed by the opposition.